tobek/laminae/18-cnd.md

 Certain individuals are so distinctive, venerable, and skilled as to be treated by locals and visitors alike as demigods of their domains.
 These Unravellers possess to an alarmingly magnified degree the same entropic aura which in their brethren only delicately guides nature along its course.
 Around these powers minor calamities unfold as appropriate to each one's influence: clothing tears, food turns sour, thoughts derail.

-- **Jindl, of broken chairs**, a ludicrous gangly figure constantly humming to himself, around whom the ground is the only reliable seating surface
+**Jindl, of broken chairs**, a ludicrous gangly figure constantly humming to himself, around whom the ground is the only reliable seating surface.

-- **Goramor, of malfunctioning mechanical weapons**, an unimaginably ancient gnome with intuitive comprehension of the most alien of devices
+**Goramor, of malfunctioning mechanical weapons**, an unimaginably ancient gnome with intuitive comprehension of the most alien of devices.

-- **Ahamara, of cooked eggs**, an enormous and blind matronly woman, said to hold simultaneously in her awareness each egg being cooked in that instant across the entire multiverse
+**Ahamara, of cooked eggs**, an enormous and blind matronly woman, said to hold simultaneously in her awareness each egg being cooked in that instant across the entire multiverse.

-- **Tist, of benevolent surprises gone awry**, an attentive, placid feline in front of whom this visitor immediately made a fool of herself
+**Tist, of benevolent surprises gone awry**, an attentive, placid feline in front of whom this visitor immediately made a fool of herself.

-- **Blidibil, of mixed paint**, who claims total colorblindness and additionally has an unusual effect on the digestion of nearby mortals
+**Blidibil, of mixed paint**, who claims total colorblindness and additionally has an unusual effect on the digestion of nearby mortals.

 TODO(more Unraveller demigods - forest fires?)[]